A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Case Study

-To examine the effectiveness of the dynamic penalty approach further, a simple vehicle control problem described in \eqref{eq:simple} is solved with RL.
-We modified the problem from \cite{grune2017simplevehicle} to reduce the size of the feasible region and make the starting point uncertain as \eqref{eq:simple_initial}.
+To further examine the effectiveness of the DP approach, a simple vehicle control problem described in \eqref{eq:simple} is solved with RL.
+We modified the problem from \cite{grune2017simplevehicle} to reduce the size of the feasible region and make the starting point uncertain as described in \eqref{eq:simple_initial}.
 The objective is to minimize the running cost \eqref{eq:simple_obj}. $x_1(k)$ is the position of a vehicle at time k, $x_2(k)$ is its velocity and $u(k)$ is its acceleration.

 We applied the Deep-Q-Network (DQN) algorithm which uses a deep NN to approximate the Q-function and chooses the $\epsilon$-greedy policy (\cite{mnih2013DQN}).
-For the training, we defined the discrete action space to $u \in \{-0.25, -0.2375, -0.225, ..., 0.2375, 0.25\}$ and one episode was set for a time duration of 20min with 1min control interval.
+For the training, we defined the discrete action space $u \in \{-0.25, -0.2375, -0.225, ..., 0.2375, 0.25\}$ and each episode was set for a time duration of 20min with 1min control interval.
 The deep NN consisted of three hidden layers with 64 nodes of the ReLU activation function.
+For constraint aggregation, \eqref{eq:simple_x1cons} and \eqref{eq:simple_x2cons} are decomposed as shown in \eqref{eq:simple_g} and aggregated to a $KS[\bm{g}]$ function of \eqref{eq:KS} with $\rho=50$.